Monday, August 29, 2011

 Thank God for the green movement.
 It is not going away, nor should it.
 We have to adopt better ways of living.
 Better ways of preserving and disposing.

 I often wonder what it would be like if we all had to deal with our own trash.
-Imagine taking out your household waste and recycling and putting it in a corner of the yard for a year.
+Imagine taking out your household waste and recycling, and placing it in a corner of the yard for a year.
 Maybe then we would finally say, "Enough is enough" to all the trinkety cheap crap we buy our loved ones, our children, our friends, ourselves, that ultimately ends up in a refuse bag next to Fido's dog house.

 Let us purchase thoughtfully and with purpose.
 Where was this made?
 What is it made of?
 How long will it stay in my house?
 Where will it end up when I'm done with it?
 When it finally ends up in a landfill, does it take up much space and will it be there for long?
 Do I really need it?
 Do I really love it?